 News From Hawaii

-Timely, relevant and useful information about Hawai’i real estate, finance and policy issues for homeowners and prospective homeowners.
+Timely, relevant and useful information about Hawai’i and other parts of the country related to real estate, finance and policy issues for homeowners and prospective homeowners.

 Maui REALTORS®, in partnership with the Governor’s Office, Maui County, the Maui Homeless Alliance and others, convened at the Maui County Landlord Summit.